Check out all that will happen in tonight's episode of TOP TV shows

-Yay!
-It's a new day and we are here to give you all the updates about your favourite TV shows, Anupamaa, Yeh Rishta Kya Kehlata Hai, Imlie, Ghum Hai Kisikey Pyaar Meiin and Kundali Bhagya.
+It is a new day and we are here to tell you what amazing twists will take place in their favourite TV shows like Anupamaa, Yeh Rishta Kya Kehlata Hai, Imlie, Ghum Hai Kisikey Pyaar Meiin and Kundali Bhagya.
+Also Read - Yeh Rishta Kya Kehlata Hai, Anupamaa, Imlie and more: Check out the MAJOR DRAMA to unfold in this week’s episodes of TOP TV shows

 Yeh Rishta Kya Kehlata Hai

-Sirat and Kartik finally confess their love for each other and their family gets them married.
-However, Manish and Surekha are not happy with the marriage as they feel Sirat isn't right for Kartik and his kids.
-Even Sirat's mother tells her that she cannot be Naira just because she is married to Kartik.
-Naira resides in everyone's hearts and it is impossible for Sirat to make a new place in the Goenka family.
+Kartik and Sirat are finally married but Manish and Surekha are not happy with the marriage as they feel Sirat isn't right for Kartik and his kids.
 Sirat is hurt and is doing every thing to look like Naira and even be like her.
-In the upcoming episodes, we will see that Manish and Surekha make things even difficult for Sirat and she goes on making mistakes in trying to be like Naira.
+In the upcoming episodes, we will see that Manish and Swarna talk about Kartik and Kairav's birthday.
+Sirat will plan for the day but will hear Kartik telling Manish and Swarna that they should keep Sirat away from his and Kairav's birthday planning.
+Manish is heard telling that it would be foolishness to expect Sirat to handle things like Naira.
+Sirat hears this and misunderstands Kartik.
+Also Read - Yeh Rishta Kya Kehlata Hai, Imlie, Anupamaa and more: SHOCKING TWISTS to unfold in tonight's episodes of Top TV shows

 Anupamaa